beekpr/public-workshops/devops/1-querying-prometheus.md

 ## Requirements

-If you are doing the workshop live, you will be given access to a temporary Prometheus & Grafana on which we will do the exercises, all you will need is a web browser.
+If you are doing the workshop live, you will be given access to a temporary Prometheus & Grafana on which we will do the exercises - all you will need is a web browser.

 ## A first look at the Prometheus UI